colelarsen/fileConverter/README.md

 # fileConverter

-Perform the following command in command line at file location
+To install perform the following command in command line at file location
 `npm install fs csv-parse`

 To run the program use the command